In year 8 students have 25 lessons a week, these are allotted as follows:

 • Food and nutrition – developing skills and processes

-• Textiles – geometric patterns.
-Analysis, design and make
+• Textiles – geometric patterns including analysis, design and making

 • CAD/ digital art understanding vector and bitmaps